Qitmeer/exchange-lib/README.md

 #### 1. How to synchronize utxo

-- Get the latest blockorder through synchronizer.GetHistoryOrder- Create sync.Options to set rpc information
+- Get the latest blockorder through synchronizer.GetHistoryOrder

+- Create sync.Options to set rpc information

 - Use sync.NewSynchronizer to create a synchronizer